10 Common IT Problems in Business (And How to Fix Them)

 How much does it cost to fix these problems?

 Costs vary based on your current state and business size.
 A small office might address basics for $2,000-5,000.
 A mid-sized business could invest $10,000-25,000 to build proper infrastructure.
+Our IT budget guide breaks down what Canadian businesses should spend across all six categories.
 The key is ROI — every dollar spent on IT security and infrastructure prevents far more in breach costs, downtime losses, and employee productivity gains.

 Can we fix these problems ourselves?